-Members do not receive any remuneration from the City of London Corporation for undertaking their duties.
-However, Members may claim travelling expenses in respect of activities outside the City and receive allowances in accordance with a scale when attending a conference or activity on behalf of the City of London Corporation.
-These costs, totalling £236.72 (2019/20: £3,187) across all of the City's activities, were met in full by City's Cash.
+Members may also claim travelling expenses in respect of activities outside the City and receive allowances in accordance with a scale when attending a conference or activity on behalf of the City Corporation.
+These costs totalling £8,664 (2020/21: £237) across all of the City's activities.